AnnaMarie20/AnnaMarie20/README.md

 As part of my senior capstone project, my team and I are developing a 'Plant Care' web application.
 I am responsible for the database management aspect, ensuring smooth integration and performance on the backend.

 ## ⚡ Fun Fact
-In my spare time, I enjoy playing the piano—it helps me relax and recharge after a day of coding.
+In my spare time, I enjoy playing the piano!

 ## 📫 How to Reach Me
 You can reach me at **anna@kinzels.com**.